sakjain92/Fractional-GPUs/doc/FAQ.md

     Some bugs in the device driver might cause reboots.
 Please open a new issue with the log attached incase you notice any reboots or kernel panics.

 ## I have read this FAQ and all the supplement documents in this repository.
-I am still facing an issue not covered.
+I am still facing an issue not covered here.
 What should I do?

 Please open a new issue on the github repository.